publisha/publisha.github.io/pages/enhanced_eBook.md

 ## Adding Popup Information with InDesign for fixed-layout ePUB

-Any combination of text and image can be made into a button, and so to make a popup text, you can group a text box with a drawn speech bubble and then make this into a button.
+Popup notes cannot be created from footnotes in the fixed layout ePub.
+However, any combination of text and image can be made into a button, and so to make a popup text, you can group a text box with a drawn speech bubble and then make this into a button.
 You then need a transparent frame laid over the text that you want to be interactive – this then becomes the button that performs the action.
 You can make the popup speech bubble also have an action to hide itself when clicked.

 [![Here we see an object that can be set to show on click](/images/2017/02/enhanced_eBook/image15.png)](/images/2017/02/enhanced_eBook/image15.png)